 Education is the best way to empower children, especially girls, with the tools, knowledge, strength and confidence they need to promote and protect their own rights, growth and self-sufficiency.
 With education, children, families, communities and even nations can break the cycle of poverty.

 Did You Know?

-- Of the 67 million primary-aged children not in school, 53% are girls.
+- 57 million primary school-aged children are not in school, and 31 million of them are girls.

 - An estimated 215 million children are engaged in child labour.

 - Only 1 in 5 working children is in paid employment.
 Most are unpaid family workers.

 - 774 million adults (15 years and older) cannot read or write.
 Two-thirds of them are women.